dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

       refresh          :  updates your list of Tools stored on Dockstore or an individual Tool

       label            :  updates labels for an individual Tool

+      test_parameter   :  updates test parameter files for a version of a Tool

       convert          :  utilities that allow you to convert file types